Complete Golf Store Business Logo

 Common Reasons Behind The Inaccurate Results

-There are certain factors that can cause your golf simulator to give inaccurate results.
+There are certain factors that can cause your simulator to give inaccurate results.
 Some of those factors were mentioned above.
 However, there are other factors that we will be exploring in this same section.

 First off, your package may not be set up correctly.
 Launch monitors usually come with recommendations on the distance that they need to be at vis-a-vis the tee.
 If you don't respect the positioning and recommended distance, the readings and results will most probably be inaccurate.